The Dracaena Massangeana is also known as the Corn Plant or the happy plant because of its simple nature of this plant.

-Red spider mites are extremely tiny pests that are almost invisible to the human eye.
-However, you would spot some issues with your plant once these pests have multiplied into a hundred more.
+Red spider mites are extremely tiny pests almost invisible to the human eye.
+However, you will spot some issues with your plant once these pests have multiplied into a hundred more.
 You can often find these pests on plants such as Dracaena Massangeana because they have all the optimum conditions for the growth of red spider mites.

 Spider mites thrive in high temperatures, which is why when you notice that your plant has become dusty, it means it has been infected with red spider mites.
-They multiply easily since the female spider mite can lay up to 100 eggs within two weeks; this is why taking action fast is important.
+They multiply easily since the female spider mite can lay up to 100 eggs within two weeks, so taking action fast is important.

-If your plant has become infected with these pests, then you will notice white dots underneath the leaves of your plant.
+If your plant has become infected with these pests, then you will notice white dots underneath your plant’s leaves.
 It is important to move your infected plant away from your healthy ones because they spread fast.

-There are two types of scales that can affect your plants, one is soft scaled, and the other is the armored scale.
-The soft scale insects have a wax coating on them, which makes it easier to get rid of them compared to the armored scales.
+Two types of scales can affect your plants one is soft scaled, and the other is armored scale.
+The soft-scale insects have a wax coating on them, making it easier to get rid of them than the armored scales.

-You can prevent the spread of scale insects by pruning your plant or by rubbing alcohol on the leaves.
-You can also use high-pressure water to spray the scales off of the leaves.
+You can prevent the spread of scale insects by pruning your plant or rubbing alcohol on the leaves.
+You can also use high-pressure water to spray the scales off the leaves.

-Thrips have the ability to fly from one plant to another.
+Thrips can fly from one plant to another.
 These pests like to stay in large groups and only feed off of one plant until it dies.
 Once they are done feeding one plant, they move on to the next nearest plant.
-So if one of your plants gets infected, then all of your plants will get infected.
+So if one of your plants gets infected, all of your plants will get infected.

 To check your plant for infection, you need to shake your plant.
 If your plant is infected, then you will see the thrips flying around in the air.

-Adult thrips, as well as baby thrips, like plants with blossoms on them; however, they are also attracted to light-colored leaves such as those present on Dracaena Massangeana.
+Adult thrips and baby thrips are like plants with blossoms on them; however, they are also attracted to light-colored leaves such as those on Dracaena Massangeana.

-In order to get rid of thrips, you need to remove every single of them individually from your plant.
-You can also spray your plant with insecticide sprays, but it will not be as effective as hand removing them or shaking them off.
+To get rid of thrips, you need to remove every single of them individually from your plant.
+You can also spray your plant with insecticide sprays, but it will not be as effective as hand removing or shaking them off.

-Fluoride toxicity occurs when your Dracaena Massangeana had been fed too much fluoride.
+Fluoride toxicity occurred when your Dracaena Massangeana had been fed too much fluoride.
 This can happen if you use tap water, high phosphate fertilizer, or perlite-based soil mix for your plant.

-To avoid fluoride toxicity, do not use fluoridated water, high phosphate fertilizer, or low pH soil.
+Do not use fluoridated water, high-phosphate fertilizer, or low-pH soil to avoid fluoride toxicity.
 High calcium levels or rooting medium in the soil can help tie with the fluoride and cause fewer injuries to your plant.

 Tips for Growing Dracaena Massangeana

-Growing any plant can be a difficult task sometimes, but if you take control of just a few things, then almost any plant would flourish.
+Growing any plant can be difficult sometimes, but if you take control of just a few things, then almost any plant will flourish.
 Here are some tips you can follow to grow a healthy Dracaena Massangeana:

-- Maintain normal room humidity, but if possible, keep their humidity range between 40 to 60 percent.
+- Maintain normal room humidity, but keep their humidity range between 40 to 60 percent if possible.

 - Fertilize your Dracaena Massangeana only during the summer season.

-- Do not mist your Dracaena Massangeana in the winters, and only mist your plant once or twice a week in the summers.
+- Do not mist your Dracaena Massangeana in the winter; only mist your plant once or twice a week in the summer.

 Why is my Dracaena Massangeana growing slowly?

-The Dracaena Massangeana is a slow-growing plant, which is why you need to be a bit patient with it.
+The Dracaena Massangeana is a slow-growing plant, so you must be patient with it.

 Does Dracaena Massangeana like humidity?

-Natural room humidity is the best option for growing Dracaena Massangeana, but try to keep the humidity levels around 40 to 60 percent.
+Natural room humidity is the best option for growing Dracaena Massangeana, but keep the humidity levels around 40 to 60 percent.

 How do I save my dying Dracaena Massangeana?

-Dracaena Massangeana is sensitive to fluoride, which is found in tap waters, so you will have to use purified water when watering your plant.
+Dracaena massangeana is sensitive to fluoride, which is found in tap waters, so you must use purified water when watering your plant.
 Yellow edges indicate fluoride toxicity, so when you notice these symptoms, try changing your soil, fertilizer, or water source.

-Dracaena Massangeana likes to be misted only once or twice per week, so you should avoid misting them too often.
+It likes to be misted only once or twice weekly, so you should avoid misting them too often.

 Why are the leaves of my Dracaena Massangeana turning yellow?

-Your potting mixture may be the issue as proper draining soil is one of the most important things to look into when taking care of Dracaena Massangeana.
+Your potting mixture may be the issue, as properly draining soil is one of the most important things to consider when caring for Dracaena Massangeana.
 Too much moisture in the soil can kill your Dracaena Massangeana, so try changing the soil mix.

 This colorful succulent is one of the oldest choices for indoor plants.
-The long leaves that are green in color with slight yellow stripes have the traditional look of Dragon plants.
-All it really needs is well-draining soil and occasional water to survive.
+The long green leaves with slight yellow stripes have the traditional look of Dragon plants.
+All it needs is well-draining soil and occasional water to survive.

 You could keep it at the entrance door or in the corner of the room, but it would instantly grab anyone’s attention because of how large the plant looks once it has grown.

-It is never easy to take care of any plant, something can always go wrong, but there are always solutions available for any issue.
+It is never easy to take care of any plant, something can always go wrong, but solutions are always available for any issue.

-The same applies to Dracaena Massangeana; this plant may not be the simplest plant to grow, but it certainly isn’t the hardest to grow either.
+The same applies to Dracaena massangeana; this plant may not be the simplest to care for but it isn’t the hardest to grow.